pyrustic/pyrustic/tREADME.md

     - and the call of the method `on_destroy()` when the `View` is destroyed.
 - To run a `View`, call the `build()` method which will execute `on_build()` and will return the content of the `_body` instance variable.
 The `build_pack()` method builds the `View` then calls the method `pack()` on the `body` in a single call.
 Same stuff with `build_grid()` and `build_place()`.
 The method `build_wait()` is used for `View` built with a `Toplevel` as `_body`, thus, execution of the next instructions is paused until the destruction of the `View`.
 To destroy a `View`, call the method `destroy()`.

-Note: Initializing your project with the `kstart` command in the `Manager` will create the `.pyrustic_data` folder at the root of your project (`ROOT_DIR`).
+Note: Initializing your project with the `kstart` command in the `Manager` will create the `pyrustic_data` folder at the root of your project (`ROOT_DIR`).
 This folder may be hidden, so check your operating system settings.
 Take a look at this folder.
 The `Hub` application checks this folder to use some data like your project version or the path to the `Prolog` and `Epilog` scripts.

 A better tutorial will come later.
 Use the `kstart` command in the `Manager` to get an equivalent of a graphical `Hello World` demo project, then explore the contents of your project.
 Start with `main.py`, then `view/main_view.py`.
 Good luck !